Sandeep354/GTA5-SelfDrive/README.md

 ![](images/minimap_example.png)

 I only want to focus on the path.
-So, this is final ouput i want to feed in the Alexnet model to train
+So, this is final ouput i want to feed in the **Alexnet** model to train (I will try to use GoogleNet later)

 ![](images/lane_1.png)